andrewjwaggoner/cabline.nvim/README.md

 ```

 ## Options
+Default configuration
 ```
 require('cabline').setup({
- -- no options needed at the moment
+  convert_selection = true, -- turns on Cabline's hex/decimal/binary converter.
+  tabline_override = false -- tabline construction method override.
+Use this to supply your own.
 })
 ```

 ## Setup Details
-The plugin overrides `vim.g.tabline` with a hook to cabline's tabline builder.
+The plugin overrides `vim.g.tabline` with a hook to Cabline's tabline builder.
- If you have a plugin that utilizes this, it will interfere with cabline.nvim.
+ If you have a plugin that utilizes this, it will interfere with Cabline.nvim.